How important are local citations for Local SEO in 2021?

 How Important are Local Citations in 2017

 In 2016, many Google Algorithm updates reconfigured local search results.
 The most significant update that affected local SEO was Possum, which occurred in September.
-This update altered local rankings to accommodate the 2016 change in local packs, going from 7 listings to 3, and local organic rankings using local citations, Google My Business (GMB), proximity, and many other organic ranking fundamentals, including links.
+This update altered local rankings to accommodate the 2016 change in local packs, going from 7 listings to 3, and local organic rankings based on local citations, Google My Business (GMB), proximity, and other organic ranking fundamentals, including links.
 Some businesses saw a ranking boost while others had no visible change in ranking factor.
 If you need help with your Local SEO, look at our SEO Services.

 What to focus on for local listings: